jp7677/dxvk-nvapi/README.md

 - `BeginUAVOverlap`/`EndUAVOverlap`
 - `MultiDrawInstancedIndirect`/`MultiDrawIndexedInstancedIndirect`

-It also implements some methods for adapter/display topology and system information.
+It also implements several methods for adapter/display topology and system information.
+Some of those are a requirement for enabling other NVIDIA related technologies.

-This implementation has been tested with Unreal Engine 4, mostly the game `Assetto Corsa Competizione` and several UE4 technology demos.
-Unreal Engine 4 utilizes `SetDepthBoundsTest`, it may yield like 1% extra performance which seems to be the norm when `Depth bounds test` is used.
+This implementation has been mostly tested with Unreal Engine 4, with the game `Assetto Corsa Competizione` and several UE4 technology demos.
+Unreal Engine 4 utilizes `SetDepthBoundsTest`, newer engine versions also utilize `BeginUAVOverlap`/`EndUAVOverlap`.
+Forwarding those methods may yield up to 4% extra performance, although this heavily depends on setup and scenery.

-The 32bits version of this implementation has been briefly tested with the `Monster Hunter Official Benchmark` where it also yields a similar small gain in performance.

-Basic topology and system information (vendor ID, driver version etc) has been tested with `GPU Caps Viewer` and `GPU-Shark`.
-The game `Get Even`, which seem to verify the driver version during launch, starts fine with this implementation.
+Basic topology and system information (vendor ID, driver version and others) has been mostly tested with `GPU Caps Viewer`.
+The game `Get Even`, which verifies the driver version during launch, starts fine with this implementation.

 ## Requirements

-This implementation is supposed to be used on Linux using Wine or derivates like Proton.
-It uses several DXVK extension points, having DXVK (D3D11 and DXGI) is a requirements.
+This implementation is supposed to be used on Linux using Wine or derivatives like Proton.
+It uses several DXVK extension points, thus using DXVK (D3D11 and DXGI) is a requirements.
 Using Wine's D3D11 or DXGI will fail.
-Usage of NVAPI-DXVK is not restricted to NVIDIA-GPU's since no specific NVIDIA hardware features are needed.
+Usage of NVAPI-DXVK is not restricted to NVIDIA-GPU's, no specific NVIDIA hardware features are needed.

+When available, NVAPI-DXVK uses NVIDIA's NVML management library to query temperature, utilization and others for NVIDIA GPU's.
+See [wine-nvml](https://github.com/Saancreed/wine-nvml) how to add NVML support to Wine/Proton.

 ## How to build